 In view of this the core issue in therapy should be – how to increase the ego strength or the capacity of the conscious mind to handle the demands from the outside world and also from the inside.
 The following techniques can be helpful:

-- Practising equanimity with the help of breath awareness and using the principle of impermance which has been described in this programme elsewhere.
+Practising equanimity with the help of breath awareness and using the principle of impermanence which has been described in this programme elsewhere.

-- Adopting a witnessing attitide without being judgemental about things related to both ones own mind and the outside world
+Adopting a witnessing attitude without being judgemental about things related to both one’s own mind and the outside world.

-- Not identifying with the contents of elements of the mind that are constantly changes but trying to understand oneself in terms of the characteristics or traits that have been longstanding and are likely to persist long term.
+Not identifying with the contents of elements of the mind that are constantly changing but trying to understand oneself in terms of the characteristics or traits that have been longstanding and are likely to persist long term.

 To conclude I would like to say there are two things that can facilitate psychological growth.